geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 So what if you update your theme?
 You end up with your main organization page with the changed theme, but not the project pages.
 They are still on an older theme version.
 Zend Framework solved this by creating a bot from where you can trigger project page rebuilds for all repositories (around 150 or so).
 This is a long-running process and to play nicely with GitHub and Travis CI, all rebuilds are queued and triggered with some time in between.

 To automate this, one could trigger a documentation build action from the theme repository once it received an update.
 Let's not discuss why you don't want this for 150+ linked repositories.
-It's also not possible: You can't trigger GitHub Actions in other repositories within an GitHub Action.
+It's also not possible: You can't trigger GitHub Actions in other repositories within a GitHub Action.
 This is done to prevent chain reactions.
 If you set it up wrong you start a never-ending loop.

 ## Back to the drawing board